Farm: Buf: Umurage

 The majority of the small farmers in the area have an average of only 300 coffee trees (less than a quarter of a hectare) and use some of their land to cultivate other crops such as maize and beans to feed themselves and their families.
 Most of their income from the sale of coffee is used to take their children to school, pay for medical care and for investment in livestock such as a cow for milk, both for use in the home and for sale locally.

 As at most washing stations in Rwanda, women do the majority of the hand sorting.
-This takes place in two stages - on the covered pre-drying tables and on the drying tables.
-Coffee cherries are washed clean and then moved to pre-drying tables under shade cover.
-Here, the roofs over the tables protect the beans from the direct sunlight.
-Next, after being pre-dried, the cherries are moved onto the washing station’s extensive drying tables, where they are sorted again for defects, turned regularly and protected from rain and the midday sun by covers, ensuring both even drying and the removal of any damaged or ‘funny looking’ beans.
-After reaching 11% humidity, the coffee is then stored in a purpose-built warehouse prior to final dry-milling and hand-sorting.
+Beans are moved onto the washing station’s extensive drying tables for around 14 days (depending on the weather), where they are sorted for defects, turned regularly and protected from rain and the midday sun by covers, ensuring both even drying and the removal of any damaged or ‘funny looking’ beans.
+After reaching 11% humidity, the coffee is then stored in parchment in Remera’s purpose-built warehouse prior to final dry-milling and hand-sorting at the dry mill in Kigali or (as in this case) the Umurage dry mill.
 Each coffee that arrives is also cupped by the Q-graders of Buf’s exporting partner, Rwashocco.

 Lots are first separated by collection point (farmers usually hail from around 3 km distance from each collection point) and are also separated out by days.
 Upon delivery as cherry, the coffee receives a paper ‘ticket’ that follows the lot through all its processing.
 This ticket bears the date of harvest, the collection point name, and the grade (A1, A2 etc) of the coffee – for instance, if a coffee lot is called ‘Lot 1- 06/04 - A1’, this means it was the first lot processed on April 4 and the grade is A1.
 This simple but effective practice is a crucial tool in controlling quality and ensuring the traceability of lots.